File-based Catalogs

 olm.bundle

 An olm.bundle defines an individually installable version of an operator within a package.
-It contains information necessary to locate the bundle’s contents, the related images used by the operator at runtime, and properties that can be used by clients to orchestrate lifecycling behavior, build user interfaces, provide filtering mechanisms, etc. For example, the “olm.gvk” property can be used to specify a Kubernetes group, version, and kind that this operator version provides, and the “olm.gvk.required” property can be used to specify a GVK that this operator requires. components that understand these properties can implement dependency resolution by matching GVK providers and requirers.
+It contains information necessary to locate the bundle’s contents, the related images used by the operator at runtime, and properties that can be used by clients to orchestrate lifecycling behavior, build user interfaces, provide filtering mechanisms, etc. For example, the “olm.gvk” property can be used to specify a Kubernetes group, version, and kind that this operator version provides, and the “olm.gvk.required” property can be used to specify a GVK that this operator requires.
+Components that understand these properties can implement dependency resolution by matching GVK providers and requirers.

 See the Properties section for information about the properties understood by OLM.